microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-webhooks.md

 To receive change notifications through webhooks, you need to create a subscription to the resource for which you want to be notified of changes.
 While the subscription is valid, Microsoft Graph sends a notification to your app whenever a change is detected on the resource.

-This article walks you through managing your Microsoft Graph subscription and receiving change notifications through webhooks.
+The article guides you through the process of managing your Microsoft Graph subscription and how to receive change notifications through webhooks.

 ## Create a subscription